Media and Communication Studies - Master of Science programme

 Läs instruktionerna om att söka till ett internationellt masterprogram på lu.se

-In addition to the documents mentioned in Step 2, you must also submit a CV and a statement of purpose (500 words).
+In addition to the documents mentioned in Step 2, you must also submit a CV and a statement of purpose (letter of intent) of 500 words.
 We are looking for applicants with a strong fit with our programme profile.
 When writing your statement, think about the following questions as a means to structure your comments: What do you hope to contribute to our programme?
 How does your educational background and/or professional expertise prepare you for this programme?
 In what ways can this programme enrich your educational development?
-Make sure to carefully consider our profile and follow the tips stated on the Department of Communication and Media website.
+Make sure to carefully consider our profile and follow the tips stated on the website listed below.

 Full programme/course tuition fee: SEK 250 000